Jzukas125/Obsidian-Notes/CyberSecruity/TryHackMe/SOC Level 1/Network Security and Traffic Analysis/Zeek.md

 ![[Pasted image 20240403143310.png]]

 # Zeek Scripts
 Zeek has its own event-driven scripting language, which is as powerful as high-level languages.
 Zeek scripts have the .zeek extension.
+Scripts should be in the zeek/site directory.

+### GUI vs Scripts
+Able to automate wireshark, tshark, and tcpdump via scripts.